The game Max-Welter

 \section{The mis\`{e}re version}

 This section examines the mis\`{e}re version of the game Max-Welter.
-Recall that a game is under \emph{mis\`{e}re} (resp. \emph{normal}) convention if the player who makes the last move is declared to be the loser (resp. winner).
-Investigating mis\`{e}re games is an exciting exercise in game theory \cite{sub-mis, Wyt-mis, oct-mis, Gur1, Gur, Kay-mis}.
-Note that a game can be described as a finite directed acyclic graph without multiple edges where each vertex is a position and each downward edge between vertices is a move.
-A source is a vertex with no incoming edges and it is equivalent to the original position of the game.
-A sink is a vertex with no outgoing edges, so a sink of the graph is a terminal position of the game.
-We can assume that the graph has exactly one source and one sink.

-Let $G$ be a game under normal convention and let $\Gamma$ be the corresponding digraph of $G$.
-Denote by $G^-$ the mis\`{e}re version of $G$.
-Then the corresponding digraph of $G^-$, denoted by $\Gamma^-$, is obtained from $\Gamma$ by adding an extra vertex $v$ and an edge from the sink of $\Gamma$ to $v$.
-By the definition of Sprague-Grundy function, a terminal position $p$ in the normal version has the Sprague-Grundy value 1 in the corresponding mis\`{e}re version.
+We show that the game Max-Welter belongs to a proper subclass of the so-called tame games.
+We first revise some background of the mis\`{e}re play.

+Recall that a game is under \emph{mis\`{e}re} (resp,~\emph{normal}) convention if the player who makes the last move is declared to be the loser (resp.~winner).
+Mis\`{e}re games have been intensively studied and exposed many notable properties; see \cite{Gur1} for reference of papers on mis\`{e}re games.

+For each game $G$ played under normal convention, denote by $G^-$ the mis\`{e}re version of $G$.
+Define by $\G$ and $\G^-$ the Sprague-Grundy functions of the games $G$ and $G^-$ respectively.
+The later function is computed as follows: the terminal position has value 1 and the mis\`{e}re Sprague-Grundy value $\G^-(p)$ of a non-terminal position $p$ is the smallest nonnegative integer which is different to $\G^-(q)$ for any $q$ such that there exists a move from $p$ to $q$.
+Also note that a position $p$ in the mis\`{e}re game $G^-$ is second player winning if and only if $\G^-(p) = 0$.

-We first show that Max-Welter and its mis\`{e}re form swap $\P$-positions and those positions whose Sprague-Grundy values are 1.
-The proof of the following two results are essentially the same as those of Theorems \ref{Max-P} and \ref{Max-V1} respectively.
+We say that the two functions $\G$ and $\G^-$ {\em swap} values 0 and 1 if for every position $p$, we have $(\G(p),\G^-(p)) \in \{(0,1), (1,0), (k,k) | k \geq 2\}$.
+We first show that the game Max-Welter and its mis\`{e}re form swap values 0 and 1.
+The proof of the following two theorems are essentially the same as those of Theorems \ref{Max-P} and \ref{Max-V1} respectively.
 We leave the details to the reader.